I'm insured offers quotes from providers cheaper than if you were to apply direct.

 In many cases, the price available through us will actually be cheaper than you’ll find from going directly to the insurer in the first place.
 That’s because we don’t claim the full commission which the insurers offer to some comparison services to win business.

 We also include the option to search for critical illness cover, which is a common add-on with mortgage protection policies.
-It means that if you develop a critical illness the mortgage protection policy will pay out immediately, meaning you don’t have to worry about being unable to pay the mortgage if and when you stop work for medical reasons.
+If you include critical illness cover and if you develop a critical illness during the term the mortgage protection policy will pay out immediately, meaning you don’t have to worry about being unable to pay the mortgage if and when you stop work for medical reasons.

 You can also choose between single and joint policies.
 The latter is a little more expensive, but means that two people can be covered.
 The policy will pay out if either person dies before the mortgage term ends, though it only pays out once.